Fox News Tom Grieve, Interviewed for National Fox News

 The Criminal Defense Attorney Milwaukee and Southeast Wisconsin Trust to Protect Their 2nd Amendment Rights

-Aside from Grieve’s numerous honors and awards recognizing his outstanding criminal defense work, Tom is also the go-to lawyer on gun laws and Wisconsin felony expungement gun rights in Wisconsin.
+Grieve’s numerous honors and awards recognize his outstanding criminal defense work.
+He has assisted hundreds of Wisconsin residents with 1st offense OWI charges and other offenses.
+Tom is also the go-to lawyer on gun laws and Wisconsin felony expungement gun rights in Wisconsin.
 Whether you’re being charged with illegal discharge of a firearm, illegal possession of a firearm or you need information on setting up an NFA trust or Wisconsin brass knuckles law, Tom Grieve is the lawyer you need to contact.

 Contact our Milwaukee criminal defense law firm today to set up your FREE legal consultation.